How to Change a Table Saw Blade

-It is important to change the blade on your table saw regularly to keep you safe and maintain a high quality of work.
+It is important to change the blade on your table saw regularly to keep you safe and maintain a high-quality level of work.

 The blades will inevitably wear out and become dull through use and will need replacing.
 If you switch the material you are working with, you will need to switch the blades as well.